JME10135/Funny-Adventure-Walkthrough/Funny Adventure Walkthrough.md

   - <details><summary>Final boss battle (shield part)</summary>

-    - Avoit the red shuriken-like projectiles and wait at the middle of the bottom for the red walls to trap you and force you upwards.
+    - Avoid the red shuriken-like projectiles and wait at the middle of the bottom for the red walls to trap you and force you upwards.
 There is no red orb.
-To deplete the shield you need to wait for the move the cursor forth and back between the number for how much shield it is left and the actual shield.
+To deplete the shield you need to move the cursor forth and back between the number for how much shield it is left and the actual shield.
 It works best if you move the mouse horizontally in the middle of the screen at that height. **You can only deplete the shield between the secont and the third shuriken attack.** Stay in the middle during the second attack so you are ready.

     - If you have not used the click-and-hold-down cheat yet it could be time to make an exception.
     </details>